sinewavey/Godot-Math-Lib/README.md

 Some useful math and collision tools for various functions in Godot **4.2+** - I cannot guarantee every function will be available in prior versions though most *should* be.

+Also included is an in-progress 3D character motion controller with stair stepping and ramp sliding.
+It's not complete, but works fairly well, and you might get an idea of how to go forward with your own.
+It's heavily based off of `btan2`'s Q_Move code.
+See below.

 # License

 GNU GPL v3

 You do not need to credit me, but you should credit `Btan2` if you use the custom collision code per their request.
 See the original repositiory: https://github.com/Btan2/Q_Move/tree/main